 About Us - Overview

-2018-2019 – New Westminster Schools has a rich tapestry of cultures, backgrounds, learning styles and needs.
+2018-2019 – New Westminster Schools is a rich tapestry of cultures, backgrounds, learning styles and needs.
 Together, we are a caring, inclusive, and committed learning community dedicated to supporting each of our unique learners so they will have the skills and competencies they need to be productive and successful citizens in a rapidly changing world.

 - 298 Aboriginal students;